HackYourFuture/Git/Lecture-2.md

 ```

 ## Types of Branches

  On your local machine, you've got three types of branches:
- 1.1 local branches : can be non-tracking branches and tracking branches
+ 1. local branches : non-tracking
- 1.2 remote-tracking branches
+ 2. local branches : tracking

- 2. Branches on a remote machine
+ 3. remote-tracking branches

- (you have just one type of branch)
+ On a remote machine, you have just one type of branch

 ## Types of Branches (1) Branches on your machine: